BEVERAGE PHOTOGRAPHY WORKSHOP

 ONE image of the assigned subject.

-ONE image of the BTS (Behind the Scenes) – a photo of your setup showing the lighting and camera position.
-See previous albums on the Facebook Group Page for examples.
+ONE or TWO images of the BTS (Behind the Scenes) – a photo of your setup showing the lighting and camera position.
+You may need to do more than one image to make sure you can cover the work you did adequately.

-PLEASE NO MORE THAN TWO IMAGES PER STUDENT – Subject + BTS
+PLEASE NO MORE THAN THREE IMAGES PER STUDENT – Subject + BTS (1 OR 2)

 JOIN THE FACEBOOK GROUP